jiff3/ar-ultrasound-slice-simulator/README.md

 - Export short video clips or animated GIFs for project pages.
 - Add automated visual regression tests for key simulator states.
 - Explore real AR registration concepts with synthetic calibration markers.

-## PhD / CV Relevance

-This project connects spatial computing, biomedical visualization, human-computer interaction, and graphics-driven simulation.
-It demonstrates the ability to translate a research motivation into a working technical prototype: coordinate conventions, probe pose, slice geometry, procedural image generation, interaction design, and validation are all tied together in one browser-based system.
-For a PhD or CV portfolio, it communicates readiness to work on AR-guided medical visualization concepts while staying safely within a synthetic, educational, non-clinical scope.